Muhammad Hussain Naini: Naini as a politician

-Obviously these were the possible steps for removal of huge gap between the existing situation and the desired goals of forming progressive government for the betterment of people.

 Works

 Mirza Naini being an expert on Usul al Fiqh was the first human being in the history of Iran to construe the idea of religious dictatorship.
 Naini stressed the concept of Aql (dialectic reasoning) and believed that Islam was compatible with progress.
 He also argued that the most intolerable form of autocracy is the tyranny imposed by a religious state.
 He had written a book Tanbih al-Ummah wa Tanzih Al-Milla (the awakening of the community and refinement of the nations) which was translated into Arabic by Salih Kashi al Gheta and published in 1909 by the Institute of Strategic Studies in Baghdad.
 His book mainly relates to theory of constitutional revolution with his deliberations on the major topics of “Ignorance and Despotism”.
 In his book, he discussed interalia, the view that freedom of the pen and speech both are God given freedom necessary for liberation from despotism (taghut).
 Elaborating his view and in replying to opponents of Constitutionalism he pointed out that Islamic Law has two distinct categories: the primary laws are based on the Quran and other known Islamic principles, were unchangeable.
 The secondary laws, in contrast, were subject to change, depending on temporal and spatial circumstances, making them the proper sphere for legislation.